With “High-Impact Heavy Trial Wins” and a “Deep Bench of Stars,” Hueston Hennigan Wins US Trial Firm of the Year

 —Chambers

-Described by clients to Chambers as “an exceptional attorney” who “has unbelievable credibility with judges and juries,” Doug Dixon navigates complex technological, regulatory, and business matters across multiple areas of the law.
+Douglas J. Dixon is a first-chair trial lawyer recognized by Chambers USA for his general commercial litigation work.
+Described by clients to Chambers as “an exceptional attorney” who “has unbelievable credibility with judges and juries,” Mr. Dixon navigates and advises clients on complex technological, regulatory, and business matters across multiple areas of the law.

-In addition to his practice, Mr. Dixon serves on the boards of the Federal Bar Association of Orange County, the J. Reuben Clark Law Society – Orange County, and the Public Law Center, a pro bono organization that provides legal services to low-income and vulnerable residents of Orange County.
+In addition to his practice, Mr. Dixon serves on the boards of the Federal Bar Association of Orange County and the J. Reuben Clark Law Society – Orange County.
 He is also active in providing service in his community.

 Experience

-Obtained summary judgment of non-infringement in favor of Amazon.com, Inc. against claims for patent infringement brought by serial patent litigant MasterObjects, Inc. (See “Amazon Beats Patent Claims After Alsup ‘Misstated’ Its Motion,” Law360).
+Won summary judgment of non-infringement in favor of Amazon.com against claims for patent infringement brought by serial patent litigant MasterObjects, Inc. (See “Amazon Beats Patent Claims After Alsup ‘Misstated’ Its Motion,” Law360).

 Show More